SailNav. Search

 Sound Signals at Sea

-Convention: = short blast (~1s) / = prolonged blast (4–6s).
+Convention: = short blast (~1 s) / = prolonged blast (4–6 s).

-Signal Meaning / When used
+Signal Meaning / Use

-Maneuvering in Sight (Rule 34)
+Maneuvering Signals in Sight (Rule 34)

 I am altering my course to starboard.